javierarce/javier.computer/pages/instagram.md

 White](https://www.mollywhite.net) about POSSE (Publish on your Own Site, Syndicate Elsewhere) that I encourage everyone to read and share.

-And if you don’t have a blog, consider starting one today!
-Creating a blog is easier than ever, and it’s one of the best ways to control your content, share your ideas, and build meaningful networks outside of traditional platforms.
+And if you don't have a blog, consider starting one today!
+Creating a blog is easier than ever, and it's one of the best ways to control your content, share your ideas, and build meaningful networks outside of traditional platforms.

-For me, I’ll keep posting stories on Instagram and connecting with my friends there, but I’ll also be doubling down on publishing [on my personal blog](https://javier.computer) and on the [Fediverse](https://mastodon.social/@javierarce).
+For me, I'll keep posting stories on Instagram and connecting with my friends there, but I'll also be doubling down on publishing [on my personal blog](https://javier.computer) and on the [Fediverse](https://mastodon.social/@javierarce).

 See you there!